-HDP uses Yum or Zypper to install software, and this software is obtained from the: HDP Repositories, and the Extra Packages for Enterprise Linux (EPEL) repository.
+By default, HDP uses >yum or zypper to install software from the HDP repositories stored at the HDP website.

-If your firewall prevents Internet access, it will be necessary to mirror and/or proxy both the HDP repository and the Extra Packages for Enterprise Linux (EPEL) repository.
-EPEL repository is used for RHEL/CentOS platforms.
-Many Data Centers already mirror or proxy the EPEL repository, so discuss with your Data Center team whether EPEL is already available from within your firewall.
+If your firewall prevents Internet access, you must mirror and/or proxy the HDP repository and, in the case of RHEL, CentOS, or Oracle Linux, the Extra Packages for Enterprise Linux (EPEL) repository at a location that the hosts in your HDP installation can access.

+Many datacenters already mirror or proxy the EPEL repository.
+Check with your local administrators.

 Mirroring a repository involves copying the entire repository and all its contents onto a local server and enabling an HTTPD service on that server to serve the repository locally.

-Once the local mirror server setup is complete, the \.repo configuration files on every repository client (i.e. cluster nodes) must be updated, so that the given package names are associated with the local mirror server instead of the remote repository server.
+Once the local mirror server setup is complete, the \.repo configuration files on every repository client (i.e. cluster nodes) must be updated so that the package manager knows to look on the local mirror server instead of the remote repository server.